dodopayments/dodo-adapters/packages/convex/README.md

 Integration Steps:

-Step 1: Add the webhook secret to your environment variables in the Convex dashboard:
+Step 1: Add the webhook secret to your environment variables in the Convex dashboard.
+You can open the dashboard by running:

-DODO_PAYMENTS_WEBHOOK_SECRET=whsec_...
+Guide the user to open the Convex dashboard by running:

+npx convex dashboard

+In the dashboard, go to **Settings → Environment Variables** and add:

+- `DODO_PAYMENTS_WEBHOOK_SECRET=whsec_...`

+Do not use .env files for backend functions; always set secrets in the Convex dashboard.

 Step 2: Create a file `convex/http.ts`: